JGS9515/nestjs-boomerang/README.md

 ## Database

 Use the `db.sql` file at the root of the project to create the Postgres Database.

+The `.env.example` has the environmental variables required for db connection.
+Please create a `.env` file following the `.env.example` file, and change any environmental variable if required.
+Example, I created a db called boomerang, so the value of the `POSTGRES_DB` is boomerang

 Note that users have a password field, the value of all of them are `test123` encrypted using bcryptjs library.
 I used the same password so it was easier to test the log in endpoint.

 ## Installation (Development)